The Louvain Innovation Network (LIN), established by UCLouvain, assembles six university partners in promoting entrepreneurship and innovation.

 Six partners in promoting entrepreneurship and innovation

-- UCL, a multidisciplinary, multilingual and multicultural university covering a wide range of study and research fields.
+- UCLouvain, a multidisciplinary, multilingual and multicultural university covering a wide range of study and research fields.
 The French-speaking world’s fourth-ranked comprehensive university, it hosts 30,000 students and 3,000 researchers at seven sites in Wallonia and Brussels.

 - Louvain Technology Transfer Office (LTTO), a one-stop shop for developing research findings and technology transfer, composed of teams from the Research Department and Sopartec S.A., UCL’s technology transfer company.